martin-helmich/libcintelhex/README.md

 library.
 Compilation on Windows with MinGW has also reported to be successful, building with Clang is still problematic, though.

-When cloning from Git, you will also need autoreconf to generate the configure script.
+When cloning from Git, you will also need autoreconf to generate the build system.

 ### Compilation